Punto0/faircoin_nrp/README.md

     -- electrum_fair_nrp.py: The library file
     -- electrum-fair-nrp.conf: wallet settings
           [electrum]
               wallet_path = Path to the file of the wallet.
-If not exists, init will create one at first time seed = A valid seed for electrum.
+If the file does not exist, init() will create one the first time is called. seed = A valid seed for electrum.
 Seeds in different languages than english can not work.
 Only used to create the wallet, can be deleted later. password = The wallet's password.
 Used when creating the wallet and making transfers.
-If not needed make transfer you can delete it.

           [network]
               fee = 1000 ; In satoshis ( 1000 satoshis = 0.001 FAI) The fee of the FairCoin network to make a single transaction, is substracted to the total amount in a transfer.
 This is for debugging purpouses, this param should not be changed.